Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Fixed costs

 Fixed costs don’t change based on a company’s level of production.
-These costs include items like rent, mortgage payments and salaries for administrative personnel.
-Fixed costs are significant, because they don’t stop if managers temporarily halt production.
+These costs include items such as rent, mortgage payments and employee salaries.
+Fixed costs are significant because they don’t stop if managers temporarily halt production.
 Some fixed costs don’t stop even if a business folds.

 Variable costs

-A company’s variable costs are those that change based on the company’s level of activity.
-For manufacturing companies, for example, each additional unit of production requires purchasing more raw materials.
+A company’s variable costs are those that change based on the business’s level of activity.
+For manufacturing companies, for example, each additional unit of production requires the purchase of more raw materials, which, in turn, increases the business’s costs.

-Variable costs are significant for a company because they are marginal – each additional unit of production adds more cost to the company.
-These costs can often be lowered through bulk discounts or other breakpoints.
+Variable costs are significant because they are marginal — each additional unit of production causes more costs for the company.
+These costs can often be lowered through bulk discounts or other measures.

 Operating costs